MicrosoftDocs/defender-docs/defender-endpoint/migrate-devices-streamlined.md

 ### Migration recommendation

 - **Start small**.
-It's recommended to start with a small set of devices first, apply the onboarding blob using any of the supported deployment tools, then monitor for connectivity.
-If you are using a new onboarding policy, to prevent conflicts make sure to exclude device from any other existing onboarding policies.
+It's recommended to start with a small set of devices first.
+Apply the onboarding blob using any of the supported deployment tools, then monitor for connectivity.
+If you're using a new onboarding policy, to prevent conflicts make sure to exclude device from any other existing onboarding policies.

 - **Validate and monitor**.
-After onboarding the small set of devices, validate that devices have successfully onboarded and are communicating with the service.
+After onboarding the small set of devices, validate that devices are onboarded successfully and are communicating with the service.

 - **Complete migration**.
 At this stage, you can gradually roll out the migration to a larger set of devices.
 To complete the migration, you can replace previous onboarding policies and remove the old URLs from your network device.